EC Default Banner

 (e.g British or Settled or Pre-Settled status if an EEA national or Indefinite Leave to Remain/Permanent Residence)

 If you do not satisfy the above criteria, you may not be eligible for college funding.
-However, there are other categories of students who may be eligible to apply for funding depending on their nationality or UK immigration permission (e.g refugees).
+However, other categories of students may be eligible to apply for funding depending on their nationality or UK immigration permission (e.g. refugees).
 Fees status criteria and residence requirements are complex and funding eligibility depends on each individual’s circumstances.
 Please contact Student Services for assistance if you are unsure or complete a Fees Status Questionnaire and return it to the International Team who can determine whether you are a ‘home’ or ‘international’ student for funding purposes.

 If you are from Orkney or Shetland - you must apply to your Local Education Authority for Further Education Bursary funding.
 However, students who are eligible for EMA (Education Maintenance Allowance) should apply to the college for this.